cslarsen/stack-machine/README.md

 operands.

 By default, programs have 1 million cells available for both program text and data.
-This means that a virtual machine memory takes up 4MB.
-They occupy the same memory space, so you easily write self-modifying code (early versions actually required self-modification to be able to return from subroutine calls).
+This means that a virtual machine memory takes up 4MB, plus the data and instruction stacks.

+The text and data region are overlapped, so you easily write self-modifying code (early versions actually required self-modification to be able to return from subroutine calls).

 There are two stacks; one for the instruction pointer and one for the data.
 They live separately from the text and data region, and are only limited by